Downhill mountain biking: The bikes

 Downhill mountain bikes, also known as DH bikes, are purpose-built bicycles designed for descending steep, technical, and high-speed terrain, often in bike parks or downhill racing environments.
 Modern DH bikes are characterized by their exceptionally long suspension travel—typically 200 mm—both front and rear, allowing them to absorb large impacts, jumps, and rough terrain with ease.
 They feature extremely slack head angles (as low as 62 degrees), low bottom brackets, and long wheelbases to maximize stability and control at high speeds.
 DH bikes are usually constructed with heavy-duty frames made of aluminum or carbon fiber and are equipped with dual-crown forks with large diameter stanchions, which offer increased stiffness and durability for aggressive riding.
-These bikes use 27.5-inch, 29-inch, or mixed wheel setups, depending on rider preference and track demands.
+These bikes use 27.5-inch, 29-inch, or mixed wheel setups (typically referred to as a mullet setup), depending on rider preference and track demands.
 Components include powerful 4-piston hydraulic brakes, wide handlebars, short stems, and downhill-specific drivetrains with limited gearing focused on descending.
 Unlike other mountain bikes, DH bikes are not designed for pedaling uphill and are typically transported via chairlifts or shuttles.
 They represent the pinnacle of downhill performance in the mountain biking world.